JohnNesbit/ML-for-photgrammetry-in-mesh-space/README.md

 them through generator and then outputs them in .off file.

 # setup
-1: replace the paths at the top with their respective paths on your system
+1: replace the paths in the .bat and in the .py file with their respective paths on your system
 2: install Blender
 3: git clone https://github.com/WeiTang114/BlenderPhong and put it in the repo dir
 4: put your picures in your pictures dir and run!